What will I do with my degree?

 When should I apply?

-We’re using a rolling admission process.
+We use a rolling admission process.
 That means the sooner you apply, the sooner you’ll find out if you’re accepted.
-The priority application deadline is May 15, with a rolling deadline of August 15— but we urge you to apply as early as possible.
+We urge you to apply as early as possible.
 Enrollment will be limited to only 20 students.

 How soon will I find out if I’m accepted?